 For each file containing pressure or depth data, ODV can check whether the file contains down and up casts and store the data in two separate stations.
-In target collection up and down casts are marked by (up) and (down) suffix in the station label.
-Splitting up and down casts can be switched on or off on the settings dialog that is displayed at the beginning of every Sea-Bird import.
+In target collection up and down casts are marked by (up-cast) and (down-cast) suffix in the station label.
+Splitting up and down casts can be switched on or off on the settings dialog.